GoogleCloudPlatform/podcast/site/content/post/episode-23-humble-bundle-with-andy-oxfeld/index.md

-Andy Oxfeld, Engineering Manager at Humble Bundle, tells your hosts [Francesc](http://twitter.com/francesc) and [Mark](http://twitter.com/neurotic) all the details about how Google Cloud Platform powers [Humble Bundle](https://www.humblebundle.com/friends-of-nintendo-3ds-wiiu).
+Andy Oxfeld, Engineering Manager at Humble Bundle, tells your hosts [Francesc](http://twitter.com/francesc) and [Mark](http://twitter.com/neurotic) all the details about how Google Cloud powers [Humble Bundle](https://www.humblebundle.com/friends-of-nintendo-3ds-wiiu).
 <!--more-->

 ##### About Andy